Follow us

 A gentle reminder: As you review your results, you’ll likely find a mix of products.
 Some will be “gemstones” (highly profitable), while others will be “coal” (unprofitable).
 Be cautious of deals that seem too good to be true, as they might be bundled items or have other hidden issues that skew the data.

-If you want to take your search a step further, refine your filters to uncover even more deals.
-This optional step is particularly useful if you skipped the detailed analysis in Step 5 or if you’re looking to dig deeper into your results.
+If you want to take your search a step further, make your filters even more granular.
+This step is particularly useful if you skipped the detailed analysis in Step 5 or if you’re looking to dig deeper into your results.

 Here are a few options to explore: